jim79/jim79.github.io/_pages/ros1-on-ubuntu24.md

 permalink: /ros1-on-ubuntu24/
 layout: single
 ---
-As we know ROS1 is officialy supported on Ubuntu 20.04 but in case you wish to run ROS1 on Ubuntu 24.04 , [Distrobox](https://distrobox.it/) is a good option.
+As we know ROS1 is officially supported on Ubuntu 20.04 but in case you wish to run ROS1 on Ubuntu 24.04 , [Distrobox](https://distrobox.it/) is a good option.
 Distrobox is a utility that allows you to run multiple Linux distributions in your system without the need to dual boot or install them in a virtual machine.

 Here is the complete, step-by-step guide to installing Ubuntu 20.04 via Distrobox and setting up ROS 1 Noetic on your Ubuntu 24.04 system.